Posted on 09th March 2021

-This process is well underway but we expect it to be in the New Year before we are fully caught up due to social distancing rules and additional hygiene measures.
 If your recall is due now, there may still be some delay until the backlog has been cleared but you can always contact us if you are having a more urgent problem and require sooner review.

 Using appropriate PPE, we are able to dispense, fit and repair glasses as normal.
 Our full frame selection is available to view as previously and our normal glasses service is back up and running.
 Just call us if you need any adjustments or some new frames.

 These patients will continue to be prioritised and appointments are reserved each day for any patients requiring to be seen urgently.
 Emergency and essential eye care includes: